jdbostonbu-ops/frame-forge/README.md

 - **Workflow**: Resolve-based color aesthetic applied to web UI

 ### 🎨 Design Philosophy
 - Frame Forge is built on the concept of "The Cinematic Canvas."
+The Frame Forge logo was created on canva.com.
 - Every transition is timed to mimic a film cut, and the "capabilities" section uses a brutalist, high-contrast aesthetic to mirror professional production call sheets.

 ### 📈 Activity & Contributions